karenyyng/MyPublicGists/using_git_and_github/git_cheatsheat.md

 ```
 A tarball / zip file will be created as `releases` on GitHub once you tag a specific commit.

-## Or if your git repository does not contain the remote branch, do:
+## Grab a remote branch and switch to it
 [SO post1](http://stackoverflow.com/questions/1783405/git-checkout-remote-branch)
 [SO post2](http://stackoverflow.com/questions/67699/how-do-i-clone-all-remote-branches-with-git)
 ```bash